dankosorkin/dankosorkin/README.md

 - 👋 Hi, I’m @dankosorkin
 - 💞️ I’m looking to collaborate on big and small projects.
 I`m great at Java back-end business logic.
+- 👨🏽‍💻 Now I§m learning to use docker
 - 📫 How to reach me danielk.sorkin@gmail.com or <a href="https://wa.link/79uk1c">whatsapp</a>

 <!---